leahecole/amma_cal/README.md

 1. If you want to use this with a different color palette, update the enum of colors to have the hex values that you want.
 1. If necessary, update the SQUARE_WIDTH constant to be the number of pixels you want your squares to be
 1. run `python amma.py`
+2. If the code does not successfully finish, try again.
+The algorithm is not guaranteed to succeed as is.

 # Attribution
 The code found in [shapes.py](./shapes.py) came from [this tutorial](https://www.futurelearn.com/info/courses/object-oriented-principles/0/steps/31483) and I am importing it in my main [amma.py](./amma.py) file.
 Fwiw, I would not have chosen this license, but because I am utilizing underlying code with this license and modifying it to fit my needs, CC requires I use this license.